Wolves - Manchester United: How to watch, stream, team news, odds

 [ THE RUN-IN: What’s the latest in the top-four battle? | Europa League race ]

-As for Wolves, a top-half finish is out of reach for Nuno Espirito Santo’s side with 10th-place Leeds United nine points clear, but 12th place, where they currently reside, is a marked improvement after their early-season struggles.
-Throw in the fantastic news about Raul Jimenez’s impending return, and there’s plenty of reason for optimism in the west Midlands.
+As for Wolves, Nuno Espirito Santo has announced he will step away from the club at the end of the season and this will be his final game in charge after an incredible four-year journey.
+He has taken them from the Championship to the Europa League and back-to-back seventh-place PL finishes.
+A top-half finish is out of reach for Nuno Espirito Santo’s side this season with 10th-place Leeds United nine points clear, but 12th place, where they currently reside, is a marked improvement after their early-season struggles.
+However, the fantastic news about Raul Jimenez’s impending return, and there is hope on the horizon.

 [ MORE: How to watch PL in the USA ]